 - # sN TCP Null

 This command uses a 'crenel' in the TCP system wherein it could reveal or show the ports' status even if it's firewall protected.

 It is counted as one of the most essential and potent features that Nmap possessed.
 Performing this, it sends UDP and TCP packets to a specific port and analyzes its response which will be compared to over 2600 OS.
 To run the OS scanning, execute the command Nmap –O <target IP>.

 This command is very useful if you're under server in ha come in running Nmap.
 It scans automatically the user's given the number of popular ports available and reports the list of available ports with their status in said number.
 Use the command Nmap –top-ports <number of wanted searched ports> 192.168.1.106.

 Adding extensions to your commands helps get a copy of the outcomes of your Nmap scanning outputs is possible by the command –oN output.txt.
 The result in XML format is –oX output.xml.

 7. Disabling Name Resolution of DNS

-Knowing how Network mapping or Nmap works is one of the enormous points for you against these people to accumulate the security and avoid the lurking troubles; you can also watch out for your network.
+Knowing how Network mapping or Nmap works is one of the enormous points for you against these people to accumulate security and avoid the lurking troubles; you can also watch out for your network.

-Watching these aftermath scenarios of hacking makes us learn that security scanning and monitoring is crucial.
+Watching these aftermath scenarios of hacking makes us learn that security scanning and monitoring are crucial.
 This will lead us to the next step after watching and learning, watching for our network status and security, and looking after the possible threats that happened and will happen.